Boca Express Train Museum: Use as a passenger train station

 Historically, the station served several long-distance trains and one or two local trains.
 Into the early 1960s, passengers could take one of two Chicago-bound trains (on alternating days), the City of Miami or the South Wind (both via Birmingham) and the New York City-bound East Coast Champion, Havana Special, and Miamian from the FEC's station.
 Into the latter 1950s, passengers could take the Dixie Flagler to Chicago via Atlanta from the station.
 The FEC operated local passenger service between Jacksonville and the Miami area until July 31, 1968.

-Service on the line is planned to be restored by Brightline, with a station 3/4 mi north of the museum, scheduled to open in 2021.
-However, Brightline shut down operations during the 2020–2021 Covid pandemic.
+Service on the line was restored by Brightline, with a station 3/4 mi north of the museum opening on December 21, 2022.

 Exhibits

-The Museum contains two restored and unique 1947 Seaboard Air Line streamlined rail cars, a dining and a lounge car, built by the Budd Company and listed on the National Register of Historic Places.
+The museum contains two restored and unique 1947 Seaboard Air Line streamlined rail cars, a dining and a lounge car, built by the Budd Company and listed on the National Register of Historic Places.
 The Boca Express Train Museum also includes a 1946 Atlantic Coast Line caboose and a 1930 Baldwin steam switch engine.